Donders-Institute/hpc-utility/docs/usage.rst

 The single CLI tool provided by this package is called ``hpcutil``.
 The usage of it is similar to the CLI of ``git`` where a group of (sub-)sub-commands are provided in a hierarchical manner.

 The inline help for a subcommand and associated flags (options) of it is always available via the ``-h`` option.
-It also supports tab-completion in the Bash shell by which one could resolve the feasible subcommands, flags or options by press the TAB key twice.
+It also supports tab-completion in the Bash shell which means that one could resolve the available subcommands or flags by pressing the TAB key twice.

-Currently, the CLI provides two main subcommands: ``cluster`` and ``webhook``.
+Currently, the CLI provides two main subcommands on the first level: ``cluster`` and ``webhook``.

 The ``cluster`` subcommand
 --------------------------

-The ``cluster`` subcommand is uses to access job or resource (node, software license) information on the HPC cluster.
-To get the inline help of the ``cluster`` subcommand, one uses the following command in the terminal:
+The ``cluster`` subcommand can be used to retrieve job or resource (node, software license) information of the HPC cluster.
+To get the in-terminal help of the ``cluster`` subcommand, one uses the following command in the terminal:

 .. code:: bash

-    $ hpcutil cluster
+    $ hpcutil cluster -h

+where ``-h`` is optional.

 It shows another level of subcommands that are available, for instance: